About the Species

 The Nassau grouper is a reef fish.
 It is a member of the family Serranidae, which includes groupers valued as a major fishery resource such as the gag grouper and the red grouper.
-These large fish are associated with hard structure such as reefs (both natural and artificial), rocks, and ledges.
-They are late-maturing, long-lived, top-level predators found in southern coastal Florida, the Florida Keys, Bermuda, the Yucatan, and the Caribbean Sea.
+These large fish are associated with hard structures like reefs (both natural and artificial), rocks, and ledges.
+They are late-maturing, long-lived, top-level predators found in tropical and subtropical waters in the Caribbean and western North Atlantic.

 Nassau grouper used to be one of the most common species of grouper in the United States.
 It was easy for commercial and recreational fisherman to catch Nassau grouper and it soon became scarce.
 The remaining stocks are overexploited.
 In some cases, Nassau grouper is commercially extinct through much of its geographical range.
 Currently, all harvest of Nassau grouper is prohibited in the United States.
 Because their range exceeds national borders, the best approach to their conservation is regional closed seasons.